 In 2016, ACCSP began coordinating state conduct of the Access Point Angler Intercept Survey (APAIS) from Maine to Georgia.

-As the catch component of MRIP, the APAIS collects marine recreational fishing catch and effort data via in-person angler intercepts at specified public fishing access points.
+It collects marine recreational fishing catch data via in-person angler intercepts at specified public fishing access points.
 The ACCSP provides the central administration, coordination, and data processing capabilities for Maine through Georgia, and the states conduct the survey for their own waters while interacting with local fishermen.

 ACCSP and State survey personnel use the Assignment Tracking Application to accomplish survey activities.
 Staff can access the ATA via the link provided below: